Job Title: Professor of Music, Music Production

-In the AES world I am currently a Governor (until Nov 2012) and also Chair of the Regions and Sections Committee.
+In the AES world I am Chair of the Regions and Sections Committee.
 I work with the Vice Presidents of the various AES Regions to help establish and support AES Sections and to stimulate development and growth of the AES around the world.
 I also sit on the Board of Governors, Membership Committee, Nominations Committee, and the President's Advisory Group.

 I worked on the web dev committee which led to the relaunching of aes.org a few years ago.
 I was very pleased to receive the Board of Governors award for the work that we did.
 Major kudos to then webmaster - now CIO - Steve Johsnon who is responsible for the 'plumbing', Josh Tidsbury who was responsible for the design and css, and Nick Zacharov who helped get the project support at the BoG level.
 I contributed to some of the site navigation, user interface and organization of the site, the AES Member Profile and the forms used to submit section meeting reports.
-Of course there is tons more that needs to be done and that we would like to do but this was an important start.
+Much more needs to be done but this was an important start.

 In my (paid!) working life I am now a Professor of Audio Production in the Bachelor of Music degree at Humber.
 We have a great recording studio and a lot of wonderful musicians playing music of all genres.
-We're giving them some experience in a recording studio, some producing chops and we hope to install in them a love of great sound.
+We're giving them some experience in the recording studio environment, some producing chops and we hope to instil in them a love of great sound.